jawilk/Traffic-Sign-Classifier/README.md

 _(iv)_ <br />
 ![alt text][image12] <br />

-The new train set distribution looks like this:
+The new train set distribution looks like this: <br />
 _Old_ <br />
 ![alt text][image3] <br />
 _New_ <br />